 If you choose to do so, you can continue one more mile down to Portage Lake.
 While 2 miles isn’t much for even inexperienced hikers, keep in mind that you will have to descend down to the glacial lake which means you’ll have to do one more steep ascent to return the way you came.

-If you’ve got fresh legs then it’s absolutely worth heading down, it only adds 2 more miles after all, to sit by the icy blue waters and relax on the rocky shore.
+If you’ve got fresh legs then it’s worth heading down, it only adds 2 more miles after all, to sit by the icy blue waters and relax on the rocky shore.
 If it’s really hot outside you could even cool down with a polar plunge.

 We decided to do this hike as a family and Tatiana, being only 8 years old and not very excited to hike up hills, stayed back at Portage Pass and waited for us.
 The views from above are probably better than at the lake.
 It’s really up to if you want to hike more or not.

 13 | Hike Byron Glacier

 Before crossing the tunnel along Portage Glacier Access Road, you will see large signs for Byron Glacier and Begich Boggs Visitor Center.
-This is the an alternative or an addition to hiking Portage Pass.
+This is the alternative or an addition to hiking Portage Pass.

-Byron Glacier begins as an established trail from its trailhead and continues with little elevation gain for .8 miles where the designated trail then ends.
+Byron Glacier begins as an established trail from its trailhead and continues with a little elevation gain for .8 miles where the designated trail then ends.
 From here, there are dozens of opportunities.
 You can hike further to the edge of the glacier which takes about an hour to get to.
 You can head up the left ridge for views of Portage, continue to Byron Peak, and more.
 The Outbound gives a pretty good description of this adventure, see it by clicking here.

 We visited Portage Pass toward the end of our trip.
 Since we were crunched on time, we chose to do the Portage Glacier hike over Byron.
-I really do think the Portage Glacier hike is a can’t-miss in Alaska but Byron is more fitting if you want a full day adventure or want to get off the beaten path away for the crowds.
+I do think the Portage Glacier hike is a can’t-miss in Alaska but Byron is more fitting if you want a full-day adventure or want to get off the beaten path away from the crowds.

 14 | Bike the Trail of Blue Ice